Skip Navigation

 Head Coach Christian Ostrander

-The associate head coach for the previous two seasons has been with the program for six years overseeing the pitching staff for the Golden Eagles.
+Before taking the top job, Ostrander served as the associate head coach for the previous two seasons and had been with the program for six years overall overseeing the pitching staff for the Golden Eagles.

-During his first six years, Ostrander has helped lead the Golden Eagles to five NCAA regional berths, mentoring one National Pitcher of the Year, two Dick Howser and Golden Spikes national semifinalists, two Ferriss Trophy winners for top player in the state of Mississippi, five different All-Americans, one Freshman All-American and fourth conference Pitchers of the Year in Nick Sandlin (2018), Walker Powell (2021) and Tanner Hall (2022, 2023) twice.
-For the third time in its C-USA history, the program enjoyed three first-team C-USA pitchers picked in 2022.
+During his time as an assistant, Ostrander helped lead the Golden Eagles to five NCAA regional berths, mentoring one National Pitcher of the Year, two Dick Howser and Golden Spikes national semifinalists, two Ferriss Trophy winners for top player in the state of Mississippi, five different All-Americans, one Freshman All-American and four conference Pitchers of the Year in Nick Sandlin (2018), Walker Powell (2021) and Tanner Hall (2022, 2023), who did it twice.
+For the third time in its CUSA history, the program enjoyed three first-team pitchers picked in 2022.

-In 2022, Ostrander was also named the C-USA Assistant Coach of the Year for the second consecutive season helping him become the only coach to ever win that award twice in its history.
+In 2022, Ostrander was also named the CUSA Assistant Coach of the Year for the second consecutive season, helping him become the only coach to win that award twice in its history.

-Despite losing 12 pitchers off last year’s roster, Ostrander helped assemble another outstanding staff in 2023 that helped the Golden Eagles win 46 games as the program earned its seventh-straight NCAA Tournament berth.
-Led by Hall, who has posted an 12-4 record, Southern Miss led the Sun Belt Conference in earned run average (4.51), opposing batting average (.240), innings pitched (580 1/3), strikeouts (654) and wins (46).
-They also finished second in saves (19).
+Despite losing 12 pitchers off the previous year’s roster, Ostrander helped assemble another outstanding staff in 2023 that helped the Golden Eagles win 46 games.
+Led by Hall, who posted a 12-4 record, Southern Miss led the Sun Belt in earned run average (4.51), opposing batting average (.240), innings pitched (580 1/3), strikeouts (654) and wins (46).
+They also were second in saves (19).

-In 2022, Ostrander also earned Conference USA Assistant Coach of the Year honors for the second consecutive season – the only coach in the history of the award to win twice - as the Golden Eagles finished with a school record 746 strikeouts, betting the previous top total by 163.
+In 2022, Ostrander also earned CUSA Assistant Coach of the Year honors for the second consecutive season as the Golden Eagles finished with a school record 746 strikeouts, besting the previous top total by 163.
 The Golden Eagles also ranked No. 2 nationally in strikeout-to-walk ratio (4.12), WHIP (1.16), strikeouts per nine innings (11.3) and ERA (3.29), No 3 in walks per nine innings (2.73), No. 4 in shutouts (8) and No. in hits allowed by nine innings (7.73).

-The year, which had the Golden Eagles reach the NCAA Super Regionals after defeating LSU two of three games to capture the Hattiesburg Regional, saw the program register its first season since 1993 with two pitchers reaching 100 strikeouts during the year.
+The year, which had the Golden Eagles reach the NCAA Super Regionals, saw the program register its first season since 1993 with two pitchers reaching 100 strikeouts during the year.

 Under his tutelage, the Golden Eagles posted their second no-hitter in the last three seasons in 2021 when Powell blanked Middle Tennessee on May 8, and the team’s strikeout total last spring (560) was the second most in school history.